maserasgroup-repo/easiq_marcus/README.md

 *  `pip` or `conda` (for package management)

-### Download and Installing the Code
+## Download and Installing the Code
 Easiq_marcus is a collection of multiple Python scripts.
-The recommended steps to download and install the package are:
+You can download and install the packages usign either of these methods:

+### Method 1: Install from the source

 1. **Clone the repository**:
   ```bash